Diminutive Dynamo — the 911

 Concealed carriers look for a few things when purchasing a new carry gun.
 The gun should be controllable, concealable and feel good in the hand.
 Quick, think of a few more that I left out.
 Perhaps, it is knock-down power, grips, round count or trigger feel?
 There’s been a trend in recent years from gun companies by slimming down guns without sacrificing fit, feel and all that other good stuff.
 Springfield Armory may have figured out how to deliver everything we need in a concealed carry gun with the 911.

-Springfield Armory originally produced the 911 in a .380 Auto version.
+Springfield Armory originally produced the 911 in a .380 Auto version and now makes a 9mm model.
 I like this pistol.
 The grip and trigger reminded me of a small 1911, but I wanted a 9mm for my concealed carry.
 A 9mm has been my concealed carry for as long as I can remember, so I wanted to stick with this chambering.

 On the other hand, while spending some time with Rob Leatham, I learned he loved to carry the 911 in .380.
 This came as a shock to me because Rob is a big dude and in my little brain that just didn’t connect.
 It just goes to show that the old phrase “to each his own” rings true.